Have you been wanting to add wooden shelving to your home decor so you could arrange certain items in an even more attractive design fashion?

 Many of the woods found on this list also make up a standard pallet of plywood.
 The most common type of plywood veneer (the layer that covers a particleboard center) is Douglas Fir, but manufacturers often use Pine, Cedar, and even hardwoods like mahogany.

 Plywood also comes in various grades, denoting strength and thickness, making it suitable for many different projects.
-B/C grade plywood, for instance, is excellent for garage shelving units and takes to most commercial wood glue.
+B/C grade plywood, for instance, is excellent for garage shelving units and takes to most commercial wood glue or PVA glue.

 The most significant drawbacks of plywood go hand-in-hand with its advantages.
 Cabinet-grade plywood is inexpensive and easy to find in stores, but more specialized varieties can be rare.